If you are over 40 it is definitely time for a health MOT. I cannot stress enough the importance of having regular health checks from the age of 40.

 The NHS offers a health check which is worth asking your GP about.

+I hope you have found this article on regular health checks for the 40+ useful.
 If you have any further questions do not hesitate to contact me.
 I hope the above has helped.